pretzelhammer/rust-blog/posts/sizedness-in-rust.md

 }
 ```

 The second interesting property of `!` allows us to mark certain states as impossible on a type level.
-Lets take this function signature as an example:
+Let's take this function signature as an example:

 ```rust
 fn function() -> Result<Success, Error>;
 ```

 We know that if the function returns and was successful the `Result` will contain some instance of type `Success` and if it errored `Result` will contain some instance of type `Error`.
-Now lets compare that to this function signature:
+Now let's compare that to this function signature:

 ```rust
 fn function() -> Result<Success, !>;